shx-haah/Learner/README.md

 # Lecture Projects
-Here are my experienments and reports completed  for certain lectures.
+Here are my experienments and reports for certain lectures.

 Content